Too often, holidays pass without much consideration for the origins or significance of the date being recognized. Veterans Day is no exception.

-At VA Claims Insider we’re 100% focused on veterans every day of the year, but on Veterans Day 2021 we feel it’s important to take time not only to honor those who served, but to understand how this day of observance came to be established.
+At VA Claims Insider, we’re 100% focused on veterans every day of the year, but on Veterans Day 2023, we feel it’s important to take time to honor those who served and understand how this day of observance was established.

 - Special Promotions for Veterans Day

 - What Can We Do For Veterans on Veterans Day?

 - MAKE SURE YOU GET ALL THE BENEFITS YOU DESERVE

 Veterans Day is always celebrated on November 11.
 Veterans Day 2023 falls on a Saturday.
 Many people don’t know how and why November 11 came to be the day on which Veterans Day is always observed.
 Below we share that bit of history.

 What is Veterans Day and How Did it Begin?

 Veterans Day is a day for us to celebrate America’s veterans for their patriotism, bravery, love of country, and willingness to serve and sacrifice for the common good.
 But Veterans Day wasn’t always a day designated to honor all veterans; its origins date back to World War I, and the day was originally associated with that war.

 World War 1 officially ended with the signing of the Treaty of Versailles.
 But the fighting of “The Great War” had ended seven months earlier when the Allied nations and Germany agreed to a truce.
 That truce began on the eleventh hour of the eleventh day of the eleventh month.
 November 11, 1918, thus became known as “Armistice Day,” a day of truce, and President Woodrow Wilson soon proclaimed November 11 to be an annual commemoration of the armistice.